All PDFs are provided for free, please download and distribute, make copies, produce your own zines or simply enjoy the electronic versions.

 International Network of Counter-Information & Translation

 Pola Roupa, Nikos Maziotis, Kostas Gournas are imprisoned anarchist comrades in Greece who have taken responsibility, as well as of slain comrade Lambros Foundas, of membership of the Revolutionary Organisation - Revolutionary Struggle.
 Their actions and their articulate anarchist analysis of capitalism and their high hopes for social revolution press a question to each reader who is ready to rebel and embrace their freedom.
 On 24 October 2011 their trial began.
 You can find updates about the process translated into English here and here.
-Update: N. Maziotis, P.Roupa and their baby-son, Victor Lambros have escaped into clandestinity and gone underground.
-Stay Free.
+Update: N. Maziotis was captured after an armed clash with police in Athens.
+P.Roupa and their baby-son, Victor Lambros are still in clandestinity.
+Find further news here.

 "This pamphlet is a meeting point of comrades from all over the world.
 An imaginary meeting since the walls and bars of the prisons where we are temporarily keep our bodies hostage.
 But our meanings remain free, escape from the cells of prison and are expressed with words continuing to provoke authority.